Meng-Tzu/GoDating/README.md

 [(Back to top)](#godating)

-- **Interest-based Recommendations** : Refine recommendation system, prioritizing matches based on users' shared interests.
-Provide users with even more accurate and tailored suggestions.
+- **Geolocation-based Matchmaking** : Display candidates within a specific range based on the user's provided location.

-- **Customizable Filtering Criteria** : Allow users to change their preferences to discover more potential candidates.
+- **Customizable Filtering Criteria** : Allow users to modify their preferences to discover different potential candidates.

-- **Proximity-based Match Discovery** : Enables users to explore potential individuals who share a geographical proximity and may have mutual interest.

 - **Diversified Sexual Orientation Options** : Expand the range of sexual orientation options in the questionnaire survey to supports users in finding compatible partners.